 But the bottom line is that agents do not serve an essential function in the creation of art.
 That burden resides with writers and editors.
 And it is the creation of that art—not its sale—that we should celebrate.

 STEVE ALMOND lis the author of two story collections, My Life in Heavy Metal and The Evil B.B.
-Chow, the non-fiction book Candyfreak, a collection of essys, Not That You Asked, and the novel Which Brings Me to You, co-written with Julianna Baggott, Against Football: A Reluctant Manifesto, and a number of “DIY books” he has published himself.
+Chow, the non-fiction book Candyfreak, a collection of essays, Not That You Asked, the novel Which Brings Me to You, co-written with Julianna Baggott, Against Football: A Reluctant Manifesto, and a number of “DIY books” he has published himself.